Fiddlin' Around: Reception

-In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob observes, "Like other early Mickey cartoons, Just Mickey is more about making music than about plot.
+In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob observes: "Like other early Mickey cartoons, Just Mickey is more about making music than about plot.
 But the short features one of Mickey's greatest early concert performances, and it contains some good facial expression animation of Mickey...
 Moreover, the hand movements in this short are remarkably convincing.
 Just Mickey is an early showcase of Walt Disney's ambition to improve the art of animation.
 Being the first Mickey Mouse cartoon after Ub Iwerks' departure in January 1930, it shows the studio could do very well without him."

 On the Disney Film Project, Ryan Kirkpatrick agrees: "The thing that keeps your interest... are the expressions on Mickey's face.
 He goes from annoyance at a heckler, to passion for his playing to happiness at a job well done from moment to moment, with natural transitions, not just jumping from expression to expression...
 I can imagine the animators took this as a challenge to create a new range of expressions and emotions through Mickey."

 The Film Daily (June 8, 1930): "Good Cartoon: As a violin virtuoso, Mickey Mouse has plenty of trouble with broken strings and a tough audience that includes one guy who keeps giving him the horse laugh.
 But Mickey's acrobatic manipulation of his instrument, with which he promotes plenty of comedy as well as music, puts him over for an encore.
 A very good comedy of its kind."

 Motion Picture News (June 21, 1930): "Fair: There is very little action in this Mickey Mouse cartoon, most of it being devoted to close-ups of Mickey playing classical music on a trick violin.
 The clever cartoon work, however, makes up for the deficiency in ideas and Mickey's shadow, thrown upon the backdrop by the spotlight, moves in unison with him, giving an effect of depth unusual in cartoons."

 Variety (July 9, 1930): "One of the Mickey Mouse series and okay for filler.
 It's a Walt Disney creation and gets most its novelty from fact that Mickey Mouse does a single for a change.
-He gets the break from sulting action to music or vice versa with appropriate sounds and gestures.
+He gets the break from suiting action to music or vice versa with appropriate sounds and gestures.
 Mickey trots into view for a violin solo and shakes, squirms, acrobats, weeps and otherwise accents his playing.
 Audience unseen gives him a couple of Bronx cheers to help the situation and Mickey bows out on his back, but still playing the fiddle."

 Home media

 The short was released on December 7, 2004 on Walt Disney Treasures: Mickey Mouse in Black and White, Volume Two: 1929-1935 under its working title, Just Mickey.
+It was released to Disney+ on October 6, 2023 under the title Fiddling Around.